 We at MindK have made a choice to use React on most of our new projects.
 It allows us to build excellent UIs that can be easily ported to mobile as a React Native app.
 You can check the Melody case study if you want to learn how we developed a full-functioning progressive web app in under a month during the lockdown and later ported it to React Native.

-And if you have some questions regarding the technologies, or need a team of experienced developers for your project, just drop us a line.
-We’ll arrange a free consultation with our experts!
+And if you have some questions regarding the technologies, or need an experienced team for your project, just drop us a line.